Executions page

 Filtering

-Choose to filter by one or more flow names to concentrate on the executions from a specific flow or flows.
-For example you may choose to examine all flows for a specific component.
+Choose to filter by one or more parameters to concentrate on specific flows or executions.

-Click the dropdown and use the check-boxes to select the relevant flows
+1. Click the drop-down and use the checkboxes to select the relevant flows.

-Start typing a flow name to find it in the list
+2. Type a flow name to find it in the list.

-Successful to only display executions that ran successfully
+This filter only displays executions that ran successfully.

-Erroneous to only display executions that had errors
+This filter only displays executions that had errors.

 Debugging the executions